sepehr0eslami/rimp/HACKING.md

 By default this flag is set to `ON`, i.e., Completion scripts will be installed.

 # Installation

 After building the source code, you can install `rimp` by running:

 ## Windows

 Run CMD or Powershell as Administrator and then run the following command:

 ```sh
 cmake --install build --config Release
 ```

-Now all you have to do is adding the Installation Folder (`C:\Program Files(x86)\rimp\bin`)to the PATH environment variable (You can google how to do it or get help from this [Link](https://www.c-sharpcorner.com/article/add-a-directory-to-path-environment-variable-in-windows-10/)).
-Now close your terminal and open it again and make sure `rimp` is correctly installed by running:

 ```sh
 $ rimp --version